 The University Union is a common meeting ground for all students.
 Eating and general recreational facilities are available as well as a shop for stationery and other student requisites, branches of several banks, a pharmacy, branch of David Jones', and hairdressing facilities.
 Membership is compulsory for all registered students.
-The headquarters of the Union is located in the new Union Building, which is adjacent to the circular building near Anzac Parade.
+The headquarters of the Union is located in the rectangular Union Building, which is adjacent to the circular building near Anzac Parade.
+The third building in the Union complex was completed in 1971.